HGTV’s Nicole Curtis Gets Candid About ‘Rehab Addict’ Return, Drama With Her Ex & Personal Struggles

 You are essentially un-flipping a flip in Wyoming.
 Tell me about how that project came about.

 Before I knew it, I was the owner of it.
-I’d never seen it, flew out there and then I was like, “Wow, okay.”
+I’d never seen it, flew out there, and then I was like, “Wow, okay.”
 The reason I wanted that particular house was the flipper had done the house so wrong.
 When you look at the listings online and see the year built, it says 1890.
 It was like, “Get out.
 No way.
 It had no original features.
-I thought, “Someone is going to buy this and keep those old, nasty floors.”
-I thought this looked small enough and maybe in a weekend rip carpeting out and paint.
+I thought, “Someone is going to buy this and keep those gray plastic floors.”
+I thought this looked small enough that maybe in a weekend we could rip carpeting out and paint.
 It’s not in my nature.
-It turned into a big monster project of mine with a big addict suite, huge bathroom.
+It turned into a big monster project of mine with a big attic suite, and a huge bathroom.
 I went crazy with it.
-I shame this flipper a lot on the show because it is wrong what they did to this house.
+I shame this a lot on the show because it is wrong what they did to this house.
 I don’t know if they’ll see it.
-Probably, but they are going to hear about and learn a lesson.
+Probably, but they are going to hear about it and learn a lesson.
 Go flip a 1988.

 View this post on Instagram